mBART: Multidimensional Monotone BART: Examples

 \section{Examples}

-In this section we present several examples to illustrate the performance of mBART.
-We present results for two simulated scenarios and three real data sets.
-In the simulations, where we know the true function is monotonic and non-linear, we compare mBART to BART.
-For the real data, we compare mBART to BART and the standard linear model.
-In all cases (except Figure~\ref{fig:1d_prior-sensitivity_bart-vs-mbart} in which we study prior sensitivity) we use default priors for mBART and BART but remind the reader that for best out-of-sample results, it may be wise to consider the use of cross-validation to tune the prior choice as illustrated in CGM10.
+In this section, we illustrate and compare the performance of mBART with related methods on three simulated and two real examples.
+For the real examples, where the true regression function is unknown, we include the standard linear model in the comparisons.
+In all cases we use default priors for mBART and BART, but remind the reader that for best out-of-sample results, it may be wise to consider the use of cross-validation to tune the prior choice as illustrated in CGM10.

-Note that below when we refer to the ``fit'' of BART or mBART at a given $x$, we mean the posterior mean of $f(x)$ estimated by averaging the $f$ draws evaluated at $x$.

-Our first simulated example has a one-dimensional $x$ so that we can easily see the fits graphically.
-We see three differences between mBART and BART which are intuitive consequences of the the injection of the strong prior information that the function is monotonic: (i) the fitted function is smoother, (ii) the uncertainty is lower, and (iii) for some values of $x$, the influence of the prior is reduced.

-Our second example simulates data sets where $f$ is a five-dimensional nonlinear monotonic function.
-We explore the relationship between the out-of-sample predictive performance of mBART and the signal to noise ratio by using four different values for the error standard deviation.
-In the high signal case, BART is able to estimate $f$ without the aid of the additional information about monotonicity so that BART and mBART have the same performance out-of-sample.
-In the low signal cases, the additional information is important and mBART beats BART out-of-sample.

-In our first real example $y$ is the price of a house and $x$ represents attributes of the house.
-In this example, mBART, BART, and the linear model all give similar fits.
-However, the non-monotonic BART fits are very counter intuitive while the mBART fits are quite reasonable.
-This example also illustrates a very important feature of mBART: it handles {\it ordered} categorical explanatory variables beautifully.

-In our second real example $y$ is the price of a used car and $x$ represents attributes of a car.
-In this example, the linear model fails while mBART and BART perform comparably with mBART giving more interpretable results.

-In our third real example, $y$ is the excess return for a cross section of firms in a given month and $x$ measures attributes of each firm in the previous month.
-This example is extreme in that the signal to noise ratio is very low.
-The unconstrained BART fit is very noisy while the mBART fit is nicely smooth and suggestive of non-linearity.